hyperledger/iroha-2-docs/src/guide/get-started/launch-iroha-2.md

 # Launch Iroha 2

-Once you have Iroha 2 installed on your machine, you are ready to set up an instance of the Iroha network.
+This tutorial explains how to launch an Iroha 2 network.

-## Prerequisites
+## 1. Prerequisites

-To launch an instance of the Iroha network, the following must be installed first:
+To launch an instance of the Iroha 2 network, install the following first:
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-## Launch Iroha Network
+## 2. Launch Iroha Network

 1. In your terminal, navigate to the root directory of your local [`iroha`](https://github.com/hyperledger/iroha) repository: